 Needs Assessment: The First Step When Moving to Senior Housing

 Senior living communities conduct a needs assessment that measures potential residents’ physical and cognitive abilities to ensure that a senior’s needs match the services the community is able to provide.0 Comments

-How to Create a Care Plan for the Elderly
+How to Make a Care Plan for the Elderly

-An elder care plan can be an organizational tool, an informal agreement with an aging loved one, or a formal contract used to coordinate payment for care services.
-Learn how to make a care plan that will help you stay organized and provide quality care.0 Comments
+An elder care plan can be a scheduling tool, an informal agreement with an aging loved one, or a formal contract used to coordinate payment for care services.
+Learn how to create a plan of care that will help you stay focused and organized.0 Comments